leadingarchive/leading_archive/README.md

 - Copyrighted or other third party content: To the extent possible, citations and links have been added to provide reference to these materials.
 - File size: Pre-recorded videos for asynchronous lessons have not been included due to file size limitations.

+## Contributors

+Each lesson module has its own README file which includes information about lesson creators and contributors.
+Here, all contributors are listed in alphabetical order, with their institutional affiliation at the time the lessons were created.

+- Grabus, Sam.
+Drexel University.
+- Greenberg, Jane.
+Drexel University.
+- Ke, Weimao.
+Drexel University.
+- Kelly, Mat.
+Drexel University.
+- Marciano, Richard.
+University of Maryland.
+- Poole, Alex.
+Drexel University.
+- Rezapour, Shadi.
+Drexel University.
+- Song, Il-Yeol.
+Drexel University.
+- Wang, Lei.
+Drexel University.
+- Wheeler, Jonathan University of New Mexico.
+- Williams, Jake.
+Drexel University.
+- Yan, Erjia.
+Drexel University.

+## Directory and File Structure

+The archive was assembled from an exported learning management system archive (Blackboard).
+All three years' lesson materials were included in a single Blackboard shell.
+The intent of the archive structure is to present the lessons in the order they were given, each year of the three years that the boot camp was held.
+Consequently, there is some duplication of content - some lessons changed over time, others were fixed.

+For the most part, lessons are self-contained in that all of the archved content from a given lesson will be included in the lesson directory.
+The exception is the lesson on unsupervised learning, for which the datasets used in the tutorial are too large for storing multiple copies in a GitHub repository.
+As an alternative, those materials are provided in a single directory in the root of this archive.
+The file paths in the README files of each year's unsupervised learning lesson all reference this same directory.